mtmanning93/Reach_reports/README.md

 [Unresolved Bug](https://github.com/mtmanning93/Reach_reports/issues?q=is%3Aopen+is%3Aissue+label%3ABug)

 When designing the project, even as early as the brainstorming session, it was clear that a [Fatmap](https://fatmap.com/adventures) iframe would be a great addition to the reports.
 It would provide a wealth of clarity for users regarding the route.
-Whilst implementing the iframe, and embedding it within a report details page, It would show numerous errors and warnings in the console.
-Through researching I found that this was unrelated to my project but the errors were actually stemming from the JavaScript in the iframe itself.
+Whilst implementing the iframe, and embedding it within a report details page, it would show numerous errors and warnings in the console.
+Through research, I found that this was unrelated to my project but the errors were actually stemming from the JavaScript in the iframe itself.

-I attempted to contact fatmap.com and datahappy.co but neither responding to the issue I had raised.
+I attempted to contact 'fatmap.com' and 'datahappy.co' but neither responded to the issue I had raised.

 ![Errors with Fatmap iframe](README_images/iframe_errors.png)